 “Hello everyone!
 You may have been handed an envelope as you entered your parish today.
 If not, please raise your hand and an usher will bring you one.
 Please take an envelope even if you have already given in the mail or are unable to give at this time.
 Your response today, allows the Church to be better stewards by eliminating unnecessary future mailings.”

-“As you look at the back of the envelope, you can see there are multiple ways to give today including using a convenient QR code to access the online giving page or our new text-to-give feature.
+“As you look at the back of the envelope, you can see there are multiple ways to give today, including using a convenient QR code to access the online giving page or our new text-to-give feature.
 On the back flap of the envelope, you’ll also find gift plans to consider.

 “We ask that you take this time to fill out the inside flap of the envelope completely, as it will help us to record everyone’s pledge accurately, and ensure your parish receives credit for your gift to the Appeal.”